About Me

 Social Media and Community

-I maintain a personal mastodon account @kyle@kylerank.in and a twitter account, @kylerankin where I split my time talking about professional interests and personal hobbies.
+I maintain a personal mastodon account @kyle@kylerank.in where I split my time talking about professional interests and personal hobbies.
 I also lurk on a number of IRC networks including #linux on the Ars Technica IRC server.
 In the past I served as president of the The North Bay Linux Users' Group for nine years.

 Personal